na-stewart/sanic-security/README.md

 * Initial Administrator Account

-Creates initial admin account, you should modify its credentials in config!
+Creates root account if it doesn't exist, you should modify its credentials in config!

 ```python
 create_initial_admin_account(app)